Cargo Theft Economics

 Total productivity loss240–420 hours

-At a fully loaded labor cost of $90/hour blended across the affected roles, that's $22,000–$38,000 per incident in productivity cost alone — and that's the conservative end of the range.
+At a fully loaded $90/hour blended across the affected roles, that's $22,000–$38,000 per incident in productivity cost alone — and that's the conservative end.

 5. Regulatory and compliance impact: $15K–$500K+ depending on cargo class

-• Hazmat: EPA / DOT incident reporting, environmental impact assessment, mandatory training updates — $25K–$150K
+• Hazmat: EPA / DOT reporting, environmental impact, mandatory training updates — $25K–$150K

-Adding it up: the real total cost
+The real total cost

 Cost categoryTypical range per incident